-Prices are higher than many competitors – even the most basic VPS product costs $52 (£39.99) a month – but they're not unreasonable for the service you get, and overall Tsohost is a must-see for professional and business users.
+Prices are higher than many competitors but considering what you are getting here, that's not an unreasonable outlay.
+Overall, Tsohost is a must-see for professional and business users.

 While all managed hosting providers take on basic website maintenance tasks – monitoring, installing patches – InMotion Hosting can go further, working with high-powered web technologies to set up a custom solution which matches your needs.